srinathvrao/srinathvrao/README.md

-### Hi there 👋
+### Hi there

 I'm Srinath.
-I like playing video games, and building software.
+I like working on projects in Machine Learning and Computer Vision.

 #### 🌱 My Experience

-- I was a Data Science Intern at AstraZeneca, where I worked on projects in Cheminformatics and Bioinformatics.
+- I was a Machine Learning Intern at AstraZeneca, where I worked on projects in Cheminformatics and Bioinformatics.
 - I was also a Computer Vision Research Intern at IIITDM Kancheepuram.
 I co-wrote a paper that I presented at IEEE CICT, 2020.
+- I also spearheaded the development of a Full Stack Web application for my College's Model United Nations.

 #### 👯 I’m looking to work on